FreedomBen/breakout71/Roadmap and todo.md

 # Perks ideas

+- second puck (symmeric to the first one)
 - keep combo between level, loose half your run score when missing any bricks
 - offer next level choice after upgrade pick
 - ban 3 random perks from pool, doesn't tell you which ones, gain 2 upgrades